-Honorary Doctor of Engineering, honoris causa
+Honorary Doctor of Management Science, honoris causa

-Honorary Doctor of Law, honoris causa
+Honorary Doctor of Architecture, honoris causa

 Fred Eychaner is a longtime activist whose work has benefitted Chicago and the nation for more than 40 years.

 Eychaner is chairman of Newsweb LLC and president of Alphawood Foundation Chicago, and is known for his philanthropy, especially in support of LGBTQ organizations, HIV support organizations, arts institutions, public spaces, and historic preservation.

 He has also had a lifelong dedication to preserving the architectural heritage of Chicago and the United States.
 He led efforts in the 1990s to restore and protect Louis Sullivan’s masterpiece Auditorium Theatre.
 Under Eychaner’s leadership, the Alphawood Foundation led the comprehensive restoration of Frank Lloyd Wright’s Unity Temple in Oak Park, Illinois.